Elifchio/Datawarehousing_Project/README.md

 Project Overview: Data Warehouse & OLAP Cube Development This project involved transforming raw data from a publicly available dataset into structured, relational data for analysis.
 The project followed a systematic approach that covered the entire data lifecycle, from initial understanding to the creation of an OLAP cube for business analytics.
+Report_project.pdf includes brief explanation of the whole project.

 Project Steps: